joel-chu/flutter_webview_js_basic/README.md

 ## Quicky

-Just show you the import point here, and you can check the source code later and understand it better.
+Just show you the important point here, and you can check the source code later and understand it better.

 The most import part is setup your webview, in `lib/src/web_view_stack.dart`